 Solo Exhibitions

-2023 make me less evil, curated by Andrew Kear, Museum London
+2023 make me less evil, curated by Andrew Kear, Museum London, London, ON

 2023 a life of crime, Michael Gibson Gallery, London, ON